 - Interest in their surroundings other than the food

 - Pushing food or the utensils away

 Big questions that may be on your mind:

-Is she getting enough?Count those wet diapers!
-She’s getting enough if she has about 6-8 wet diapers or 3-4 stools per day and is gaining weight.
-Remember Foublie coaches are lactation consultant and can help you out if you have any questions!
-Definitely get help if you are in any pain while breastfeeding or just need someone else to tell you “you’re a champ!”.
+Foublie coaches are lactation consultants and can help you out if you have any questions about infant hunger cues or anything else feeding your infant!
+Definitely get help if you are in any pain while breastfeeding or just need someone else to tell you “you’re a champ!”
+Learn more about appointments.

 You’ve got this!